AdobeDocs/workfront.sv-SE/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/environment-promotion-install-package.md

 * Do not use: The object in the package is not installed in the target environment.
 If you select Do not use, an error message will appear detailing how this choice will affect other objects or fields.
 -->

-Standardvärden är `Create new` om objektet inte finns i målmiljön, och `Use existing` om objektet finns i målmiljön.
-Du kan återgå till standardmappningen genom att klicka på **Återställ till standardmappning**.
+Standardvärdena är `Create new` om objektet inte finns i målmiljön och `Use existing` om objektet finns i målmiljön.
+Du kan återställa standardmappningen genom att klicka på **Återställ till standardmappning**.

 ## Skriva över överordnade och underordnade objekt